Patrick-Dolan/pizza-parlor/README.md

 ## Description

-_A pizza parlor site that allows you to choose a size pizza and the different toppings you want on the pizza and gives you a price for it._
+_A pizza parlor site that allows you to add pizzas with different sizes and toppings and gives you a price for it._

 ## Setup/Installation Requirements